Full Glass Coverage Car Insurance: Is the Add-On Worth It?

 How much does full glass coverage cost per year?

 For most drivers, full glass coverage costs between $20 and $50 per year — roughly $2 to $4 per month.
 The exact cost depends on your insurer, your state, the type of vehicle you drive, and your overall risk profile.
-Given that a single windshield replacement can cost $500 to over $4,000, this is one of the more cost-effective add-ons available.
+Given that a single windshield replacement can cost $500 to over $4,000 for ADAS-equipped vehicles, this is one of the more cost-effective car insurance add-ons available.
+Always get a direct quote from your insurer, as no standardized national pricing exists.

 Do I need full glass coverage if I live in Florida, Kentucky, or South Carolina?

 Drivers in these three states already have zero-deductible windshield coverage mandated by state law when they carry comprehensive insurance.
-That said, Kentucky and South Carolina's protections are broader, covering all auto glass.
-Review your policy or speak with your insurer to confirm exactly what's covered in your state before paying extra for a separate endorsement.
+Kentucky and South Carolina's protections are broader, covering all auto glass — not just windshields.
+As of 2026, no legislative changes have repealed or weakened these mandates, though Florida's 2023 AOB reforms changed some industry practices.
+Review your policy or speak with your insurer to confirm exactly what's covered before paying extra for a separate endorsement.

 Does full glass coverage cover ADAS recalibration costs?

 Coverage for ADAS recalibration varies by insurer and policy.
 Many comprehensive and full glass claims include recalibration costs, but it typically requires proper documentation from a certified technician and may need pre-authorization from your insurer.
-Always confirm with your insurance provider before the work is done to ensure you won't face an unexpected out-of-pocket bill.
-Learn more about ADAS calibration and insurance coverage.
+Recalibration can range from $150 to $600 depending on the method required, so this is not a small consideration.
+Always confirm with your insurance provider before the work is done — learn more about ADAS calibration and insurance coverage.

 Will filing a glass claim affect my car insurance rates?

-In the vast majority of cases, filing a glass claim under comprehensive insurance does not increase your premiums.
-Glass damage is treated as a non-fault event, unlike an at-fault accident.
-However, drivers with multiple claims on record may see different treatment depending on their insurer's internal policies.
+In the vast majority of cases, filing a glass claim under comprehensive insurance does not increase your premiums, since glass damage is treated as a no-fault event and many insurers have explicit glass claim forgiveness policies.
+However, filing multiple claims in a short window — such as a glass claim alongside a hail or vandalism claim — can draw additional scrutiny and potentially affect your rate.
+Drivers in Florida, Kentucky, and South Carolina have added protection under state law prohibiting rate hikes for glass claims.
 When in doubt, contact your insurer directly to understand how a glass claim would be recorded on your policy.

 Compare Car Insurance Rates in Ohio